What Happens If I Don't Pay Property Taxes in West Virginia

 If you're delinquent in paying the property taxes on your West Virginia home, you could eventually lose ownership of the property.

-People who own real property have to pay property taxes.
-The government uses the money that these taxes generate to pay for schools, public services, libraries, roads, parks, and the like.
-Typically, the tax amount is based on a property's assessed value.
 If you have a mortgage on your home, the loan servicer might collect money from you as part of the monthly mortgage payment to later pay the property taxes.
-The servicer pays the taxes on the homeowner's behalf through an escrow account.
-But if the taxes aren't collected and paid through this kind of account, the homeowner must pay them directly.
+The servicer pays the taxes on your behalf through an escrow account.
+But if the taxes aren't collected and paid through this kind of account, you must pay them directly.

 In West Virginia, the first installment of taxes is due on September 1st and becomes delinquent on October 1st.
 The second installment is due on the following March 1st and becomes delinquent on April 1st.
 (W. Va.
 Code § 11A-1-3).